 When a node finds an error in forwarding a data packet, it will initiate a route error packet (RERR) and send it back to the source.
-Each node that receives the RERR packet would remove the corresponding item from routing table and switch to alternate path.
-For the nodes that could not receive the RERR packet on the route, expiration time out is used to switch from that path to other.
+Each node that receives the RERR packet would remove the corresponding item from its ERT and recycle the reserved energy.
+For the nodes that could not receive the RERR packet on the route, a passive timeout mechanism will be applied as follows.
+Each node should periodically check the last operation time of each item in the ERT, the expired items will be removed and the corresponding reserved energy will be recycled.